Welcome to the library research guide for Emerging Technology, also known as Technological Innovations, at Carleton University.

 - Writing Guidelines for Engineering and Science Students

 - The Oxford guide to library research [electronic resource] / Thomas Mann.

 - Annual Reviews Online / Authoritative, analytic reviews in 34 focused disciplines within the Biomedical, Life, Physical, and Social Sciences.
 They synthesize the vast amount of primary research literature and identify the principal contributions in each field.

 The library maintains a growing collection of hardware and peripherals that support student and faculty work in emerging technology.
 We have boards, electronics, gesture control devices, virtual reality viewers and more!

-To borrow an item, visit the Emerging Technology Lending Library located at the ITS Service Desk in the Discovery Centre on the fourth floor of the Library.
+To borrow an item, visit the Library Reserves Desk on the main floor of the Library.
 Items can be borrowed by Carleton students, faculty and staff with a valid Library card for a two week period.